kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 We propose to
 - add a new flag in Kubelet called `CPUManagerPolicyOptions` in the kubelet config or command line argument called `cpumanager-policy-options` which allows the user to specify the CPU Manager policy option.
-- add a new cpu manager option called `reject-non-smt-aligned`; if present, this option will enable further refinements of the existing static policy.
+- add a new cpu manager option called `full-pcpus-only`; if present, this option will enable further refinements of the existing static policy.

 The static policy allocates CPUs using a topology-aware best-fit allocation.
 This enhancement wants to provide stronger guarantees by restricting the allocation of threads.
 The aim is to achieve the isolation for workloads managed by Kubernetes.
 The other part of isolation is (as of now) not managed by Kubernetes, as described in [Explicitly Reserved CPU List](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#explicitly-reserved-cpu-list) and [Static policy](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/#static-policy).

-Let's summarize the key properties of the `reject-non-smt-aligned` option:
+Let's summarize the key properties of the `full-pcpus-only` option:
 - Preserve all the properties of the `static` policy.
 - Never allocate less than a physical-cpu worth amount of cores.
 - With this requirement enforced, the CPUManager allocation algorithm will guarantee avoidance of physical core sharing.
 - Should the node not have enough free physical cores, the Pod will be put in Failed state, with `SMTAlignmentError` as reason.

-### Implementation strategy of reject-non-smt-aligned CPU Manager policy option
+### Implementation strategy of full-pcpus-only CPU Manager policy option

-- In order to introduce the SMT-alignment check in CPU Manager, we introduce a new flag in Kubelet to allow the user to specify `cpumanager-policy-options` which when specified with `reject-non-smt-aligned` as its value provides the capability to modify the behaviour of static policy to strictly guarantee allocation of whole cores to a workload.
+- In order to introduce the SMT-alignment check in CPU Manager, we introduce a new flag in Kubelet to allow the user to specify `cpumanager-policy-options` which when specified with `full-pcpus-only` as its value provides the capability to modify the behaviour of static policy to strictly guarantee allocation of whole cores to a workload.
 - The `CPUManagerPolicyOptions` received from the kubelet config/command line args is propogated to the Container Manager.
 - The responsibility of admission control is centralized in containermanager.
 The resource managers and/or the resource allocation orchestrator (Topology Manager) still have the responsibility of running the checks to admit the pods, but the handling of these errors and the building of the pod lifecycle result are now factored in containermanager.
 - Prior to this feature, the Container Manager admission handler was delegated to the topology manager if the latter was enabled.
 This worked well under the assumption that only Topology Manager had the ability to reject admissions with pods.
 But with the introduction of this feature, the CPU Manager also needs the ability to possibly reject pods if strict SMT alignment is requested.
 In order to do so, we introduce a new error and let it drive the rejection.
 Due to an already existing dependency between CPUManager and TopologyManager as the former imports the latter in order to support the `topologymanager.HintProvider` interface, container manager is considered as the appropriate for performing admission control.
-- When `reject-non-smt-aligned` policy option is specified along with `static` CPU Manager policy, an additional check in the allocation logic of the `static` policy ensures that CPUs would be allocated such that full cores are allocated.
+- When `full-pcpus-only` policy option is specified along with `static` CPU Manager policy, an additional check in the allocation logic of the `static` policy ensures that CPUs would be allocated such that full cores are allocated.
 Because of this check, a pod would never have to acquire single threads with the aim to fill partially-allocated cores.
 - In case request translates to partial occupancy of the cores, the Pod will not be admitted and would fail with `SMTAlignmentError`.

 ### Resource Accounting

-To illustrate the behaviour of the `reject-non-smt-aligned` policy option, we will consider the following CPU topology.
+To illustrate the behaviour of the `full-pcpus-only` policy option, we will consider the following CPU topology.
 We will use as example a CPU package with 16 physical cores, 2-way SMT-capable.

 ![Example Topology](smtalign-topology.png)